MoseleyBioinformaticsLab/nmrstarlib/docs/tutorial.rst

    >>> starfile["save_entry_information"]["loop_0"].[1][1]["Entry_author.Family_name"]
    'Peter'

-   * Manipulating data in :class:`~nmrstarlib.nmrstarlib.StarFile` is easy - access data using bracket accessors and set a new value:
+   * Manipulating data in a :class:`~nmrstarlib.nmrstarlib.StarFile` is easy - access data using bracket accessors and set a new value:

    >>> starfile["data"] = "18569_modified"
    >>> starfile["data"]